FailAcademy/learning/wdp-vancouver/_projects/project-03.md

 - Demonstrate effective organization of the project's root directory
 - Have a Git repository initialized in its root directory with an appropriately customized `.gitignore` file
 - Be pushed to GitHub (with all of your commits synced to it)
-- Use Gulp for running build tasks, such as React transformation, and error checking
+- Use Webpack for running build tasks, such as React transformation, and error checking

 **HTML requirements:**